Snoriega1/Codepath-week-7-and-8/README.md

 When I run the wpscan on the installed version 4.2.25 a much shorter list of vulnerabilities is displayed than that of my classmates.<br>

 <img src="https://i.ibb.co/B4TnbfB/Not-showing-all-vulnerabilities.png" alt="Not-showing-all-vulnerabilities" border="0"><br>

+Even though the vulnerability didn't show up in the wpscan, I ran the XXS vulnerability CVE-2016-7168 that shows up in the assignment instructions.
+It didn't work as intended.<br>

 <img src="https://i.ibb.co/2df3Ddq/Still-not-working-no-alert.png" alt="Still-not-working-no-alert" border="0"><br>
 <img src="https://i.ibb.co/CsD2DR4/Change-the-title.png" alt="Change-the-title" border="0"><br>
 <hr>